 Phase One of the Murray Street Bike Path Extension will:

-- create a safe, off-street route for recreational cyclists;
+- create a safe and accessible off-street route for recreational cyclists;

-- improve safety by improving visibility for cyclists, pedestrians, and drivers at entrances to Rocky Point Park and the off-leash dog park;
+- improve safety by improving visibility for cyclists, pedestrians, and drivers at the entrance to the off-leash dog park;

 - provide a new walkway into the PoMo Rotary Sk8 Park; and

 Start construction, which is expected to be completed in March 2019

 The Murray Street Bike Path Extension was approved by Council in May 2016 as part of the City’s capital budget.
 You can read the report here.
 It is jointly funded by the City of Port Moody and TransLink.
 The Murray Street Bike Path Extension addresses one of Council’s strategic priorities – moving people – by creating a safe, off-street route for recreational cyclists and connecting users to Moody Centre via the Moody Street Overpass.

 Read the Murray Street Bike Path Extension FAQ page.

 If you have a question or comment about the Murray Street Bike Path Extension, please email Shashi Bandara, Project Engineer, at firstname.lastname@example.org.